NaimShk07/MERN_Stack_Interview_Prep/MissedInterviewQuestion/02kerinfotech.md

 }, []);
 ```

-- Without useCallback, this function would be recreated every render.
+- Without useCallback, this function would be `recreated` every render.
 - With useCallback, it stays the same unless dependencies change.

 #### ✅ When to Use useCallback?

-- To prevent unnecessary re-renders of child components that rely on function props.
+- To prevent unnecessary re-renders of child components that `rely on function props`.
 - Useful when passing functions to:
   - React.memo components
   - Optimized list items

 #### ⚠️ Notes

-- Don’t overuse it — it's only helpful when functions are passed as props and cause re-renders.
+- Don’t overuse it — it's only helpful when `functions` are passed as `props` and cause re-renders.
 - Functions with no dependencies or frequent changes don’t benefit.

 ### 23. What is `useMemo` in React?

 - `useMemo` is a React **hook** that **memoizes a computed value** — it recalculates the value **only when its dependencies change**.
-- Used to **optimize performance** by avoiding expensive recalculations on every render.
+- Used to **optimize performance** by avoiding expensive `recalculations` on every render.

 #### 🔧 Example